meshtastic/antenna-reports/README.md

 ### What are Meshtastic-Antenna-Reports?

 <p align=justify> Meshtastic Antenna Reports contain the results of basic usability testing performed on antennas that have been purchased by community members for use with Meshtastic (www.meshtastic.org) hardware.
-A Microsoft Publisher template is provided for other community members that own (or otherwise have access to) a vector network analyzer and who wish to contribute by publishing the results of their own antenna testing.</p>
+We provide these test results so that others can benefit from our testing when selecting an antenna for their project.<br><br>A Microsoft Publisher template is provided for other community members that own (or otherwise have access to) a vector network analyzer and who wish to contribute by publishing the results of their own antenna testing.</p>

 ### 915MHz Test Results Summary
 |Brand|Model|Antenna Type|Suggested For Use?
 (Y/N)|